NotAYoutuberYT/nixos/README.md

 - fix steam on desktop
 - get (and configure?) vesktop
 - declaratively manage firefox toolbar and bookmarks
+- don't assume hyprland is the active compositor for autologin

 ## Initial Setup